 Official Ken Griffey Jr. Minor League & Pre-Rookie Cards

-Ken Griffey's 1988 San Bernardino Spirit minor league card from Best Cards is among his most valuable early cards.
-The close-up image and large text helps distinguish it from other early Ken Griffey Jr. cards.
-There is also a Platinum parallel, shown below on the right.
-While neither card is numbered, it is believed that the base version is limited to 5,000 cards and the Platinum parallel is limited to 1,300 cards.
+Ken Griffey's 1988 San Bernardino Spirit minor league card from Best Cards is among his most valuable early collectibles.
+The bright blue, close-up image and the large text distinguish it from other early releases.

-Arguably the most generic of the bunch, the 1988 Cal League San Bernardino Spirit card for Ken Griffey Jr. has a similar version with virtually identical back.
-The key difference is the image.
+Arguably the most generic of the bunch, the 1988 Cal League San Bernardino Spirit card for Ken Griffey Jr. is not going to win any design contests.
+The hunched pose of Griffey, combined with a large border, does not make for the most visually appealing option.
+It also doesn't help that Griffey looks like he is very unhappy with something.
+He has a similar unlicensed version with a virtually identical back.
+The key difference in spotting the authentic card is the image of Griffey.

-Evoking more of the late-80s feel, this cards recognizes Ken Griffey Jr. as a minor league All-Star.
+Evoking more of the late-'80s feel, this California League card recognizes Ken Griffey Jr. as a minor league All-Star.
 Although he played with three minor league teams, the Spirit are the main focus of his early cards.

 With a vivid red border, 1988 ProCards showcases Ken Griffey Jr. on his last stop before Seattle.
-This Vermont Mariners card is the last of his official minor league cards.
+This Vermont Mariners card is his final official minor league card.

 While Star cards are not actually minor league cards, they are licensed.
 Several options are available, but the 1988 Silver Series is among the most valuable.
-The set includes nine different cards that each feature a different title, such as Father/Son, The Future and #1 Prospect.
+The set has nine different cards that each feature a different title.
+Themes include Father/Son, The Future and #1 Prospect.
 It is believed there are 2,000 total sets.
-Also a black-bordered promo card exists that is listed as one of 400 on the back.
+Also, a black-bordered promo card exists that is listed as one of 400 on the back.

 Unlicensed Ken Griffey Jr. Minor League & Pre-Rookie Cards

-While there are many unlicensed Ken Griffey Jr. minor league cards, a few seem more common than others.
-They are detailed below.
-Again, there is nothing wrong with collecting the cards, it is just always good to know what you are buying.
+While there are multiple unlicensed Ken Griffey Jr. minor league cards, a few seem more common than others.
+Again, there is nothing wrong with collecting the cards, it's just always good to know what you are buying.

 1988 San Bernardino Spirit Ken Griffey Jr. #34